29-Year-Old Linebacker – Washington Redskins

 Junior Galette Contract Information:

-Signed a one-year contract with Washington in March of 2016.
+Signed a one-year contract with the Redskins in February of 2017

 To instantly reveal our fantasy analysis of every player – including Junior Galette – simply subscribe now.

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Junior Galette: Past News Updates ( ▲ View most recent update )